 A premium version of the package allows access to the Chameleon™ protocol, which prevents bandwidth throttling and scrambles OpenVPN metadata so deep packet inspection cannot recognize it.

 There are over 700 servers, including some in Malaysia and other parts of Southeast Asia.
+Apps are available for both Android and iOS as well as desktop support for Windows and MacOS.

 UNLIMITED DATA USAGE:VyprVPN is user friendly.
 Good speeds and uptime as all servers are owned by VyprVPN.
 Great privacy and security.
 Unblocks popular streaming channels.
 Not the cheapest option.
 30-day money-back guarantee.